Lab 0 Solutions

 python3 ok

-Remember, if you are using Windows and the python3 command doesn't work, try using just python or py.
-See the the install Python 3 section for more info and ask for help if you get stuck!
+Remember, if you are using Windows and the python3 command does not work, please try using just python or py.

 If you wrote your code correctly and you finished unlocking your tests, you should see a successful test: